Frequently Asked Questions

 - Forming Focus Area Committees comprised of members who choose to be involved in proposal review

-- Awarding annual $100,000 Core Mission grants and smaller operating grants to local nonprofits determined by the vote of the membership
+- Awarding annual $100,000 Core Mission grants, Operating Grants, and Community Awards to local nonprofits determined by the vote of the membership.

 What is the timing for becoming a member and awarding a grant?

 The annual membership drive closes on November 15 each year.
 Our grant-making takes place between January and June, with the grant recipients being celebrated at the Annual Meeting in early June.
 Donations received annually by November 15 determine the total grant funding that will be awarded the following spring.

 What types of organizations does Impact100 Philadelphia fund with its Core Mission grants?